Skip to main content / 跳转到主要内容

 Where counsel requires a written agreement, Sylk Health provides one covering basic representations, indemnification, and scope.
 It doesn't create data-sharing obligations, clinical responsibilities, or integration requirements.
 There are none to create.

-Steps to make the directory available to members:
+Steps to make the directory available to plan members:

 1. 1Review the marketplace directory and pricing data

-2. 2Decide on plan-document language (simple amendment if you want formal benefit recognition)
+2. 2Decide on plan-document language (simple amendment for formal benefit recognition, or list as informational resource)

 3. 3Execute a lightweight agreement where counsel requires it